Mierdin/mierdin.github.io/_posts/2017-08-28-st2arch-1-services.markdown

 The end-goal here is to provide the results of a Workflow execution in StackStorm, rather than forcing users to go somewhere else for that information.

 `st2resultstracker` runs as its own standalone process.
 When a workflow is executed, it consumes a message from a special queue (note the `get_tracker` function in [resultstracker.py](https://github.com/StackStorm/st2/blob/master/st2actions/st2actions/resultstracker/resultstracker.py)).
 That message follows a [database model](https://github.com/StackStorm/st2/blob/master/st2common/st2common/models/db/executionstate.py) focused on tracking execution state, and contains the parameter `query_module`.
 If the execution is a Mistral workflow, this will be set to `mistral_v2`, which causes `st2resultstracker` to load the [mistral-specific querier](https://github.com/StackStorm/st2/blob/master/contrib/runners/mistral_v2/query/mistral_v2.py).
-That querier contains all of the code necessary for interacting with Mistral. `st2resultstracker` uses this module to query Mistral and place the results in the StackStorm database.
+That querier contains all of the code necessary for interacting with Mistral to receive results information. `st2resultstracker` uses this module to query Mistral and place the results in the StackStorm database.

 ### st2notifier

 The primary role of `st2notifier` is to provide an integration point for [notifying](https://docs.stackstorm.com/chatops/notifications.html) external systems that an action has completed.
-Chatops is a big use case for this, but there are others.
+[Chatops](https://docs.stackstorm.com/chatops/chatops.html) is a big use case for this, but there are others.

-Two purposes:
+At the time of this writing, `st2notifier` serves two main purposes:

-- Generate `st2.core.actiontrigger` and `st2.core.notifytrigger` based on the completion of ActionExecution.
+- Generate `st2.core.actiontrigger` and `st2.core.notifytrigger` triggers based on the completion and runtime parameters of an Action execution.
-- act as a backup scheduler for actions that may not have been scheduled.
+- Act as a backup scheduler for actions that may not have been scheduled - i.e., delayed by policy.

 `st2notifier` dispatches two types of triggers.
 The first, `st2.core.actiontrigger` is fired for each completed execution.
 This is enabled by default, so you can hit the ground running by writing a rule to consume this trigger and notify external systems like Slack or JIRA when an action is completed.
 The second trigger, `st2.core.notifytrigger` is more action-specific.
 As mentioned in the [Notification](https://docs.stackstorm.com/chatops/notifications.html) documentation, you can add a `notify` section to your Action metadata.
 If this section is present, `st2notifier` will also dispatch a `notifytrigger` for each route specified in the `notify` section.
 You can consume these triggers with rules and publish according to the routing information inside that section.